GabeWeiss/GCP_Quick_Starts/README.md

 * [01_basics.py](https://github.com/GabeWeiss/IoT_Core_Quick_Starts/blob/master/01_basics.py)
   + Python code that will be run on device
 * [02_basics.py](https://github.com/GabeWeiss/IoT_Core_Quick_Starts/blob/master/02_basics.py)
-  + Python code that adds in the code to receive configurations and make the sense hat light up with pretty colors.
+  + Python code that adds in the code to receive messages from the Cloud and make the sense hat light up with pretty colors.